Particular/docs.particular.net/transports/upgrades/rabbitmq-4to5.md

 snippet: 4to5CustomConnectionStringName

-## UseDirectRoutingTopology convention changes
+## Direct routing topology changes

-When using [UseDirectRoutingTopology](/transports/rabbitmq/routing-topology.md#direct-routing-topology-enabling-direct-routing-topology) the address and the event Type are no longer passed to `exchangeNameConvention`.
+The convention for overriding the name of the exchange used when publishing events has changed.
+The address and the event type are no longer passed to the `exchangeNameConvention` parameter of the [UseDirectRoutingTopology](/transports/rabbitmq/routing-topology.md#direct-routing-topology-enabling-direct-routing-topology) method.

 snippet: 4to5usedirectroutingtopology